happyDomain/help/content/introduction/deploy/docker.en.md

 happyDomain is sponsored by Docker.
 You'll find the official container image on [the Docker Hub](https://hub.docker.com/r/happydomain/happydomain/).

-The image runs happyDomain as a single process with a LevelDB database stored on disk — no extra database to configure.
+The image runs happyDomain as a single process with a LevelDB database stored on disk: no extra database to configure. **Every checker shipped with happyDomain is built into the binary**, so a single container is already a complete, fully featured happyDomain.

 ## Supported tags and architectures